cp3402-students/project-team7/Deployment.md

 # Development Documentation
-Each group member set up a local environment version of WordPress to test childthemes on before uploading to the hosted site.
+Each group member set up a local environment version of WordPress to test child themes on before uploading to the hosted site.
 Theme files could be downloaded from github and placed into the local folder to immediately change and test new themes.

 ## Development Environment Setup
 For the creation of your local development environment: